 Lose Weight, Feel Great!

 The truth is, 80% of weight loss is diet and 20% is exercise.
 It is also true that you can sit on the couch, binge watching your favorite show and lose weight if you focus on your new and improved eating habits.
 Now, I don't recommend that's all you do because a strong body is also very important for increasing your metabolism, which will burn more calories.
 We will also discuss an at-home workout you can incorporate in order to cover the remaining 20% of your weight loss success.
-My point is, if you want to lose weight, the main thing to focus on is your eating habits, and that doesn't mean starvation and deprivation.
+My point is, if you want to lose weight, the main thing to focus on is your eating habits.

 Diet vs. lifestyle